maurcz/site/content/posts/002-customizing-the-python-debugger.md

 However, I always wondered how exactly they work, as they normally retain all of the original pdb functionalities while enhancing the experience with all sorts of cool stuff.
 I did some digging, and in this post I'll explain how to create a tiny pdb-ish implementation, adding a simple command to print how much memory is being used by the args of the current function.

+_All source code created for this post can be found [here](https://github.com/maurcz/posts/tree/main/python-customizing-pdb)._

 ## Basics

 One of the most basic things a young python developer will learn is how to put a breakpoint in the source code.
 For python < 3.7, the most common way to do this is with `import pdb; pdb.set_trace`.
 This will import the standard `pdb` module and call function `set_trace()`, which will throw you into python's debugger as soon as you code hits that line.
 If you decide to use an alternative debugger like `pudb` or `ipdb`, you'll have to adjust that command slightly, since the module/function you'll import will probably be different (e.g. `import ipdb; ipdb.set_trace()`).